miziha-zp/BiuG-XMRec-WSDMCup22/readme.md

 nDCG@10 follow the protocol mentioned in [1], recall top10 items from 100 candidate for both target market t1 and t2.

 ## Solution
 We introduce our solution using the three sections below.
 We first benchmark collaborative filtering method on a single market, including a lot of the classic approaches as well as the advanced approaches.
 Then we try to fit some of these approaches to a cross-market use.
-For greater performance, we use learn2rank method to fusion all the scores mentioned.
+For greater performance, we use learn2rank method to fuse all the scores mentioned.

 ### Benchmarking collaborative filtering method on single market
 In the section, we introduce benchmark collaborative filtering methods on a single market, including a lot of the classic approaches as well as the advanced approaches.
 Thanks for the open-source code from authors or other good guys.